revbayes/revbayes/projects/meson/README.md

 [Meson](https://mesonbuild.com/) ([git](https://github.com/mesonbuild/meson)) is a new build system that aims to replace autotools and fills the same role as CMake.

-Meson makes it easy to cross-compile to Windows, Macintosh, and ARM systems from Linux (see [Cross-Compile.md](Cross-Compile.md)).
+Meson makes it easy to cross-compile to Windows, Macintosh, and ARM systems from Linux (see [Cross-Compiling](#Cross-compiling))

 ## Install tools